-All our staff receive safeguarding and child protection training which is updated every three years by the LA.
-In addition, to this training all staff members receive child protection and safeguarding updates termly.
+All our staff receive safeguarding and child protection training from the Local Authority which is updated every three years.
+In addition, to this training all staff members receive child protection and safeguarding updates at the start of every term and when required.

-All our staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989 and understand the role they may have in these assessments.
+All our staff are aware of the process for making referrals to children's social care and understand the role they may have in these assessments and working in partnership with safeguarding agencies.

 All our staff know what to do if a child is raising concerns or makes a disclosure of abuse and/or neglect.
-Staff will maintain a level of confidentiality whilst liaising with the Designated Safeguarding Lead and children's social care.
+Staff will maintain a level of confidentiality whilst consulting with the Designated Safeguarding Lead and children's social care.
 Our staff will never promise a child that they will not tell anyone about a disclosure or allegation, recognising this may not be in the best interest of the child.